MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Bluetooth.md

 Windows 10 IoT Core supports the following Bluetooth profiles:

-1.  **Human Interface Device Profiles Concepts (HID)** An HID device takes input from a human and presents output for human consumpation.
+1.  **Human Interface Device Profiles Concepts (HID)** An HID device takes input from a human and presents output for human consumption.
 Examples are keyboard, mouse, game controller, barcode reader, LED, and alphanumeric display.
 A Windows 10 IoT Core device can connect to an HID device over Bluetooth.
 See the general topic about HID in the Windows context: [Introduction to HID Concepts](https://docs.microsoft.com/windows-hardware/drivers/hid/introduction-to-hid-concepts).

 2.  **Radio Frequency Communication (RFCOMM)**
 RFCOMMM is the underlying serial communications for Classic Bluetooth.
 With UWP apps, the following RFCOMM services are supported: